xyb3rt/acme.vim/README.md

 	Items can also be opened with the `O` command.
 Tags matching a given pattern can be listed with the `T` command.

-	Right-clicking the line below the last window prints the listed buffers in a `+Errors` window.
-The items in this list are right-clickable.

 * Execute external commands with the middle mouse button:

 	A simple middle-click executes `cWORD`.
 The command can be selected